 Horse Chestnut Extract and Chronic Venous Insufficiency

 The horse chestnut tree (Aesculus hippocastanum) produces a seed that is used as a dietary supplement extract.
 Horse chestnut seed extract (HCSE) is a rich source of a nutrient called aescin (also escin), which is believed to be its biologically active compound.

 Horse chestnut extract works in multiple ways to support the health of your capillaries and veins1.
 It is a direct tonic substance for veins and valves, a source of nourishment that enhances their structure.
-It has been shown to close small gaps in veins2 that allow fluid leakage that contributes to edema.
+It has been shown to close small gaps in veins2 that allow fluid leakage.
 In addition to its structural support for veins and valves it has a regulating function relating to both capillaries and veins that involves ion channels and the flow of calcium in particular.
 Its actions are unique and fascinating.

 As a dietary supplement horse chestnut is synergistic with other supplements that support cardiovascular integrity, such as grape seed extract, hawthorn, resveratrol, DHA, pomegranate, polymethoxylated flavones, and tocotrienols; each nutrient adds its own unique benefits to a support plan for cardiovascular integrity and improved function.